-Ten courses are required for the major in Women, Gender, and Sexuality Studies:
+Starting with the Class of 2023, Nine courses are required for the major in Women, Gender, and Sexuality Studies:

 - 1. WGS 120: Introduction to Women, Gender, and Sexuality Studies - 2.
 WGS 300: Feminist Theories OR WGS 310: Queer Theories - 3.
 WGS 290: Practicum - 4.
 WGS 340: Methods - 5.
-WGS 400: Senior Seminar - 6.
-Five courses from the categories of core, cross-listed, affiliated courses, or approved courses of Individualized Study: - (a) At least one course must be a core or cross-listed course above the 100-level that focuses in depth on the experiences of women outside the United States and Europe. - (b) At least one must be a core or cross-listed course above the 100-level that focuses in depth on the experiences of historically marginalized women or on the ways that gender intersects with other forms of inequality or on LGBT or Queer scholarship. - (c) No more than two courses may be from the category of affiliated courses
+WGS 400: Senior Seminar - Four (4) electives. courses from the categories of core, cross-listed, affiliated courses, or approved courses of Individualized Study:

+(a) At least one course must be a core or cross-listed course above the 100-level that focuses in depth on the experiences of women outside the United States and Europe.

+(b) At least one must be a core or cross-listed course above the 100-level that focuses in depth on the experiences of historically marginalized women or on the ways that gender intersects with other forms of inequality or on LGBT or Queer scholarship.

+(c) No more than two courses may be from the category of affiliated courses

-Six courses are required for the minor in Women, Gender, and Sexuality Studies:
+Starting with the Class of 2023, Six courses are required for the minor in Women, Gender, and Sexuality Studies:

 - 1. WGS 120: Introduction to Women, Gender, and Sexuality Studies - 2.
 WGS 300: Feminist Theories OR WGS 310: Queer Theories - 3.
-One core or cross-listed course above the 100-level that focuses in depth on the experiences of women outside the United States and Europe OR one core or cross-listed course above the 100-level that focuses in depth on the experiences of historically marginalized women or on the ways that gender intersects with other forms of inequality or on LGBT and Queer scholarship. - 4.
-One core or cross-listed course. - 5.
-Two additional WGS courses (core, cross-listed, affiliated, or approved courses of Individualized Study)
+WGS 290: Practicum OR WGS 340: Methods - 4.
+One core or cross-listed course above the 100-level that focuses in depth on the experiences of women outside the United States and Europe OR one core or cross-listed course above the 100-level that focuses in depth on the experiences of historically marginalized women or on the ways that gender intersects with other forms of inequality or on LGBT and Queer scholarship. - 5.
+One core or cross-listed course. - 6.
+One additional WGS course (core, cross-listed, affiliated, or approved courses of Individualized Study)